-Library Services: The City of Fortuna library provides information, reading, audio, and visual materials99.
+Library Services: The City of Fortuna library provides information, reading, audio, and visual materials .
 The present library has reached capacity at 18,000 books and has a monthly circulation around 9,000 books.
 The city has signed a memorandum of understanding between the City of Fortuna and the Humboldt County Library.
 The MOU transfers all library equipment owned by the City of Fortuna to the county.
 The Humboldt County Library is responsible for maintenance, supplies, and property insurance of the equipment, whereas the city owns the building and pays for repairs and maintenance.

-Solid Waste Services: The City of Fortuna has franchised municipal solid waste collection services to Eel River Disposal and Resource Recovery (ERD)100.
-ERD offers Fortuna residents weekly garbage pickup and bi-weekly curbside recycling and greenwaste.
+Solid Waste Services: Solid waste collection in Fortuna is managed by franchise contract with Recology Eel River which provides weekly curbside recycling and garbage pickup.
 The city also promotes composting and sells compost bins at a subsidized rate to Fortuna residents.
 The city's Solid Waste Department is responsible for developing and implementing the many programs contained in the Fortuna Source Reduction and Recycling Element (FSRRE).
 The programs include public education, technology transfer, recycling, and waste reduction activities.
 The department is also responsible for supervision of solid waste franchise agreements.